The rules are simple: Outsmart and kill all the others to become a god.

 Distressed Dude: Yukiteru spends the better portion of an entire issue chained to a wall.

-Downer Ending: Subverted at the very end.
+Downer Ending: Subverted at the very end of the manga.
 The series ends with Yuno dead and Yukiteru moping about it for 10,000 years, not even bothering trying to recreate his own world.
 Then you reach the epilogue which goes full reverse into an Earn Your Happy Ending.
+The anime plays it straight until The Stinger and Redial OVA.

 Drum Bathing: Near the end, Yukiteru and Yuno take a bath in a oil drum together.